Eyelid Lift Surgery - Treatment Summary

 Brow lift Surgery

-Blepharoplasty will not elevate a drooping brow or remove wrinkles in the crow’s feet area.
-A procedure to elevate the brows may be more appropriate, instead of, or in addition to upper lid blepharoplasty.
+Eyelid lift surgery will not elevate a drooping brow or remove wrinkles in the crow’s feet area.
+A brow lift may be more appropriate, instead of, or in addition to Eyelid lift surgery.

 Correction of mild to moderate brow ptosis can be accomplished through incisions directly above the brows (direct brow lift), in the forehead creases (mid- forehead lift) or at the hairline (pre-trichial brow lift).
 For a global descent of the brow, it may be necessary to raise the brows and forehead through incisions behind the hairline (endoscopic brow lift) which is performed through small incisions using an endoscope and special instruments.
 Mrs. Shah-Desai offers eye lid lifts with direct, mid forehead or pretrichial brow lift.